 With more than seven in 10 healthcare leaders anticipating adding new APP roles in the next five years, APPs are poised to offer operational improvements to your facility, such as extending clinic hours or weekend coverage.
 In addition, by allowing APPs to independently manage less complex cases, handle routine and non-urgent visits, they offer an effective solution to help combat physician burnout.

 Now is a good time to establish how you’ll leverage APPs in your care models — and where you might create opportunities for them to succeed.
-Federal labor data suggests a 38% growth rate in CRNA, CNM and NP employment by 2032, Therefore, by planning today on how to optimize APPs, you can position yourself as a forethought leader.
+Federal labor data suggests a 38% growth rate in CRNA, CNM and NP employment by 2032.
+Therefore, with effective planning today on how to optimize APPs in the coming year, you position yourself as a thought leader at the head of the pack.

 3. Focus on Retention